Kyoto City Transit Bureau #869

 Ownership Snapshot

-Original Owner: Kyoto City Lines #869
+Original Owner: Kyoto City Transportation Bureau #869

 Acquired From: Hankai Electric Tramway in 1992

-Current Livery: Kyoto City Lines #869
+Current Livery: Kyoto City Transportation Bureau #869

 Technical Specs